MHCommunity/mh-dark-mode/README.md

-Google Chrome / Firefox extension to override some of MouseHunt's browser CSS with a darker, more comfortable color palette
+Google Chrome / Firefox extension to override some of the game's CSS with a darker, more comfortable color palette

 Chrome Web Store link: